AlexisDougherty13/Duel/README.md

 # Duel

 Team Name: Python Buds <br>
-Team Members: Alexis Dougherty, Aaron Gonzales, Zach Stanford, Grace Wilcox, Joshua Zimmerman
+Team Members: Alexis Dougherty, Aaron Gonzales, Zach Stanford, Grace Wilcox, and Joshua Zimmerman

 ## How to Run
 To run the application, click the executable, Duel.exe.
 A game window should appear.